 - Bernal Cutlery – Specialty knife and kitchen supply store for both home and professional cooks alike.

 - Dandelion Chocolate – A chocolate factory and cafe selling hot chocolates as well as a variety of bean-to-bar chocolate.

 - Valencia Street Vintage– This vintage store may be small, but it’s packed to the brim with beautiful clothes from the past.

 - Black and Gold – This chic home decor and gift shop is filled with beautiful candles, cozy home accessories, and plenty of fun and vibrant items.

 - Ministry of Scent– a store full of niche fragrances, Ministry of Scent is definitely worth a stop if you love colognes and perfumes.

 5. Chestnut Street in the Marina

-This upscale neighborhood by the water is very walkable and full of charming little shops that will help you check a few more gifts off your list.
+This upscale neighborhood by the water is very walkable and has plenty of name-brand shops if you need to cross some items off your shopping list.

 - Madewell – A great spot for classic and effortless cool looks that are easy to mix and match.

 - Marine Layer – An SF-based clothing store that sells “absurdly soft” tees, sweatshirts, and other staples.